chrishughallen/transpy/README.md

 Navigate to the directory in a terminal and run one of he following command.

-python transpy.py en "The english you want translated to French"
+<i>python transpy.py en "The english you want translated to French"</i>

 or

-python transpy.py fr "Le français que vous voulez traduire en anglais"
+<i>python transpy.py fr "Le français que vous voulez traduire en anglais"</i>

 <b>The program takes 2 arguments:</b>